0x-xsh/meal-app-/README.md

-pPrimitive app covering the basics of flutter.
+Primitive app covering the basics of flutter.